Kao Pao-shu: Biography

-Kao was born in Jiangsu, China, and left school at the age of 13 to find work following the death of her father.
+Kao was born in Jiangsu, China, and left school at the age of thirteen to find work following the death of her father.
 She worked as a reporter in Anhui and joined a drama troupe where she met actor Chiang Nan, whom she later married.
 In 1951, Kao moved to Hong Kong and worked with a number of production companies including Hsin Hwa Motion Picture Company, where she appeared in Hong Kong's first Eastman Color film Blood Will Tell (海棠紅) (1955).
 Kao joined Shaw Brothers Studio in 1958, where she appeared in over 80 films and directed her first film, Lady With a Sword (鳳飛飛) (1970).

 By 1971, Kao had left the Shaw Brothers and started up her own production company alongside her second husband, Vengee Park.
-The new company, Park Films, produced 11 films, with Kao directing 10 and acting as writer for six.
-After finishing her last film in 1980, Kao left the industry and died in 2000.
+The new company, Park Films, produced eleven films, with Kao directing ten and acting as writer for six.
+After finishing her final film in 1980, Kao left the industry and died in 2000.